EducationalTestingService/factor_analyzer/doc/index.rst

 This package includes a ``factor_analyzer`` module with a stand-alone ``FactorAnalyzer`` class.
 The class includes ``fit()`` and ``transform()`` methods that enable users to perform factor analysis and score new data using the fitted factor model.
-Users can also perform optional otations on a factor loading matrix using the ``Rotator`` class.
+Users can also perform optional rotations on a factor loading matrix using the ``Rotator`` class.

 The following rotation options are available in both ``FactorAnalyzer``